cheese1/medusawiki/FAQ's-and-Fixes.md

 ## Unable to sent torrent to Synology Download station.

-Sickrage supports Synology's Download Station, but some users can run into problems setting it up correctly.
+Medusa supports Synology's Download Station, but some users can run into problems setting it up correctly.
 One of those is : `WARNING SEARCHQUEUE-BACKLOG-281620 :: [9149089] DownloadStation: Unable to send Torrent `

 There are a few things you should check if this happens.